Kimxons/tendersubmissionregistry/README.md

 # Tender Submission Registry
 Tender Submission Registry (TSR) is a Blockchain powered (Ethereum DApp) procurement platform for tracing tender document submissions.
+TSR is used to Digitally sign tender documents (in zip format) at submission time and Verify authenticity of submissions during tender vetting process.

 ## Overview
-TSR is used to:

-- Digitally sign tender documents (in zip format) at submission time.

-- Verify authenticity of submissions during tender vetting process.

 TSR has 3 main use cases:

 - Confirm timely submission of required tender documents

 Confirm Tender Documents are submitted before bid close datetime.
 Track

 - Track submission of tender documents

 Easily track who submitted a Tender Document pack (ZIP file).
 Details include Name, Surname and ID of individual of submitted the documents on behalf of the supplier company.

 - Confirm authenticity of Tender Document pack (ZIP file).